konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | pipelineRunUid | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                      |
 | targetIndex    | targetIndex value updated by update-ocp-tag task                                          | No       |                      |

+## changes in 2.5.0
+- updated the base image used in this task

 ## changes in 2.4.0
 - remove default values of `dataPath` and `snapshotPath` parameters